-Currently there are 48 homes for sale and 18 vacant land parcels for sale in 33809
+Currently there are 115 homes for sale, 3 condos and apartments for sale and 26 vacant land parcels for sale in 33809

 Located in Polk County in Central Florida, Lakeland is the biggest city of the region between Tampa and Orlando.
 According to the U.S. Census Bureau, the city has a population of 100,710 people and - due to its convenient location on Interstate 4 - it is also home to a number of large industries, like cattle, citrus, phosphate and tourism.